 Making the decision to implement The Great Game of Business (GGOB) is a big one.
 If you’ve been a follower of open-book management for a while, you know the benefits of getting started.

 The Great Game of Business approach is simple, it’s just not easy.
 Many practitioners don’t recognize the difference initially and choose to jump in.
 (It’s okay!
 We didn’t either.)
-If you’re considering a DIY approach to getting started, here are a few valuable lessons we learned in the process.
+If you’re considering a DIY approach to getting started with open-book management, here are a few valuable lessons we learned in the process.

 Three lessons learned in the DIY trenches: